robmathers/rogersusage/README.md

     120 GB

 ## Notes
-This is provided as-is, with no warranty or guarantee it will work of any kind.
+This is provided as-is, with no warranty or guarantee of any kind it will work.
 Hopefully someone else will find it useful.
 It's scraping HTML to get the data, so it will likely break if Rogers makes changes to their site.

 [BeautifulSoup]: http://www.crummy.com/software/BeautifulSoup/
 [soup dl]: http://www.crummy.com/software/BeautifulSoup/#Download